Edgar-Donk/frothy-brew/docs/treeview/inserting_data.rst

 .. note:: RGB values

     Colours in tkinter are represented by hash values whereas rgb tuples can be used in PIL.
-When working with tuples these are normally separated with commas rather than just spaces.
+When working with tuples these are separated with commas rather than just spaces.

 .. sidebar:: Treeview Scripts